IQSS/dataverse/doc/sphinx-guides/source/api/native-api.rst

 Adding File Metadata
 ~~~~~~~~~~~~~~~~~~~~

 This API call requires a ``jsonString`` expressing the metadata of multiple files.
-It adds file metadata to the database table where the file already copied to the storage.
+It adds file metadata to the database table where the file has already been copied to the storage.

 The jsonData object includes values for: